CJ-2123/cj-2123.github.io/docs/reverse_rando.md

 ## Disney Castle

 **General:**

-Timeless River > AS Marluxia > Disney Castle > Data Marluxia and Lingering Will
+- Timeless River > AS Marluxia > Disney Castle > Data Marluxia and Lingering Will
+- AS Marluxia is available after TR without a visit unlock (if enabled)

 **Inaccessible rooms during Timeless River and AS Marluxia:**